Daniel Franzese: Comedy

 Franzese has written, directed and performed several live comedy productions, including his one-man Off-Broadway show, I've Never Really Made the Kind of Money to Become a Mess, which premiered in New York in 2013 at The Players Theater, and his 2011 rock opera Jersey Shoresical: A Frickin Rock Opera!, which also premiered in New York at The Fringe Festival before its run in Los Angeles at the Hayworth Theatre.
 Franzese is also an emerging stand-up comedian, and has performed on stages across America at clubs like Stand Up Live in Phoenix and the Comedy Store in Hollywood.

 Franzese has been a guest panelist on the Logo TV comedy game show Gay for Play Starring RuPaul and was the host of Gay Skit Happens, a comedy sketch show, also on Logo TV.

-Franzese's stand-up comedy tour, Yass You're Amazing!, found success at colleges, clubs and theaters.
+Franzese's stand-up comedy tour, Yass You're Amazing!
+And podcast, Yass Jesus! a way to look into Christianity through the LGBTQ community, found success at colleges, clubs and theaters.
 He has also headlined The Burbank Comedy Festival, The Ruby LA Queer Comedy Festival.
 In 2019, Franzese performed his hit New York comedy show Danny Franzese and The House Of Glen Coco at SF Sketchfest featuring his pick of the best and brightest in queer comedy.